supermarsx/reader-launcher/README.md

 - `autodiscover` — Enable automatic discovery of a candidate executable through registry and common folders.
 Default: `0`.
 - `autodiscover_sources` — Comma-separated discovery sources (e.g. `registry,programfiles`).
 Default: `registry,programfiles`.
 - `autodiscover_persist` — When `1`, persist discovered path back into `launcher.ini`.
 Default: `0`.
+- `extra_params` — Optional additional argument string to prepend to every execution (useful to pass flags like `/s` to Acrobat).
+Default: empty.
+- `preset` — Name of a pre-defined parameter preset that will be prepended to the parameter list.
+Presets are defined in the `[presets]` section and common Acrobat presets are included by default.

+Presets can be added / overridden in a `[presets]` INI section.
+See `launcher.example.ini` for examples.

 Sample `launcher.ini`: